 - 2 cups flour

-Put the room temperature butter in a mixing bowl, and beat with an electric mixer on high for about 2 minutes until it is light and fluffy.
+- First, put the room-temperature butter in a mixing bowl, and beat with an electric mixer on a medium speed for about 2 minutes until it is light and fluffy.
 Beat in 1/2 cup powdered sugar (save the remaining to toss on the baked cookies).

-Mix in the vanilla, cinnamon, salt and lime zest.
+- Mix in the vanilla, cinnamon, salt, and lime zest.
 Now add the flour, mixing in about 1/3 at a time.
 Last, fold in the finely chopped walnuts.
-You can use a food processor, or even just put them in a plastic bag and pound them with a meat tenderizer or rolling pin (that's what I did).
+You can use a food processor or even just put them in a plastic bag and pound them with a meat tenderizer or rolling pin.

-Cover the dough and chill for about 30 minutes.
+- Cover the dough and chill in the refrigerator for about 30 minutes.
 You can preheat the oven to 350 F while it chills.

-Roll the dough into balls (about 2 tablespoons) and bake for 18-20 minutes, until they brown on the bottom, and just start to brown on the top.
-Let them cool for 15 minutes, and toss them in a bowl with 1 cup of powdered sugar.
+- Roll the dough into balls (about 2 tablespoons) and bake them on a baking sheet for 18-20 minutes, until they brown on the bottom, and just start to brown on the top.
+Let the warm cookies cool on a wire rack for 15 minutes, and toss them in a bowl with 1 cup of powdered sugar.